 For two decades the trading post would thrive as a center of commerce in the area, and as the American Fur Company’s base of operations.
 Serving Indians and white fur traders alike, the trading post flourished as pelts and hides were exchanged for clothing, arms, liquor and other supplies.
 The post also served as a center of peace talks between the local Indian tribes and the white settlers, which concluded with a successful peace treaty in 1855.
 The treaty allowed for the US Government to builds roads and to navigate the Missouri River in exchange for annual annuity payments to the Blackfoot tribe, as well as granting buffalo hunting rights to the Crow Indians.

 The fur trade era stimulated the first extensive use of the Missouri River as an avenue of transportation.
 Keelboats, mackinaws, bull boats and canoes were first used to transport the traders, supplies, and furs.
 Soon, however, the vast profits to be made encouraged steamboat captains to brave the treacherous Missouri River.
 Though steamboat navigation on the Missouri River started in 1831 when the steamer Yellowstone reached Pierre, South Dakota, it would be several years, before steamboats were able to reach, as the waters upstream were far more treacherous.

 In Montana, the Missouri River was filled with submerged trees, snags, sandbars, and its shifting currents made the river impossible to navigate.
-However, years later, a new broad-bottom steamboat would be designed that first appeared in the 1850’s.
+However, years later, a new broad-bottom steamboat would be designed that first appeared in the 1850s.
 In 1859, Captain John LaBarge, accompanied by Charles Chouteau of the American Fur Company, attempted to reach Fort Benton on the Chippewa.
 However, just 12 ½ miles short of their goal, they were forced to unload at the former site of Fort McKenzie.
-But, they would try again and the following year were successful in reaching.
-More steamships followed, and another called the Key West reached Fort Benton in July, 1860, proving that the Missouri River was navigable to that point.
+But, they would try again and the following year was successful in reaching.
+More steamships followed, and another called the Key West reached Fort Benton in July 1860, proving that the Missouri River was navigable to that point.